-Identify key sources of information in the area of law being researched, as well as the jurisdiction, if you need primary law or secondary law, and the resource format.
+Identify key sources of information in the area of law being researched, the jurisdiction, if you need primary law or secondary law, and the resource format.
 This will help you quickly target your research to on-point information.

 Find Information